 Winterizing the electric pressure washer involves a few steps

-- First of all, you need to empty all the detergent into the container’s hose, reconnect the hose, and fill the detergent tank with water.
+• First of all, empty the detergent into the container’s hose; then reconnect the hose, and fill the detergent tank with water.

-Step by Step Guide to Winterize Eclectic Pressure Washer:
+Step by Step Guide to Winterize Electric Pressure Washer:

 These are the three easy steps to Winterize Your Electric Pressure Washer:

-- An electrical machine has no internal combustion engine you simply got to map out the pump system for storage.
+1. An electrical machine has no internal combustion engine.
+You have to map out the pump system for storage.

-- Start by getting a bucket of water and place the detergent suction hose in it.
+2. Start by getting a bucket of water and place the detergent suction hose in it.
 Attach the hose and switch the faucet on.
 Now turn the pressure washer on and hold the gun to spray water for two minutes.
-This clears the system of all detergent solutions.
+This clears the system from all detergent solutions.
 Now disconnect the hose.
-Pull the gun again to unfilled the system of all water.
+Pull the gun again to empty the system of all water.

 Where to Store It?